- Who is eligible for the student competition?

 RC teams (i.e. any team with a first-year, RC, student) may not enter the New Venture Competition with the same idea used for their Field III project.

-- If I register to participate, can I pull out of the competition later on?
+- If I register to participate, may I withdraw from the competition later on?
 At what point am I fully committed in the competition?

-Yes, if you register to participate you can pull out of the competition until the Intent to Present form is submitted.
-After you submit the intent to present form on March 25, 2014, you are fully committed to the competition and can no longer withdraw.
+Yes, if you register to participate you have the option to withdraw of the competition until the Intent to Present form is submitted.
+After you submit the intent to present form on March 11, 2015, your team is fully committed to participate in Super Saturday.

 - Can I participate in multiple teams?